What Is a Co-Occurring Disorder?

 Luxe Treatment Center applies evidence-based treatment methods.
 Therapies rely upon behavior modification and motivational interviewing as solid cornerstones for long-lasting recovery.
 Combined with non-invasive detoxification and psychotherapy, we utilize many proven tools to facilitate the best outcomes possible.

 We know this is a difficult time for you, and we recognize how brave you are to come forward and ask for help.
-For more information, please visit us at luxetreatmentcenter.com.
+For more information, please visit us at luxetreatmentcenter.com or fill out our confidential online contact form.